nginxinc/nginx-controller-lab/docs/class1/module1/lab1.rst

         .. image:: ../../_static/documentation_api.png
            :scale: 60 %

-Samantha now has a full API reference of how to use the various endpoints that are available and can walk through the various endpoints to be able to automate from login to creating and deploying new services.
+Samantha now has a full API reference of how to use the various endpoints that are available.
+She can use this reference to automate creating and deploying new services.
 The two main endpoints that we will be working with are `gateway` and `component`.

   4. In the left side of the API Reference select the `gateways` section and explore the object.